Motorized Foot Scooters

 Scooter renters must download the scooter company’s app and enter into a rental agreement with specific terms and conditions.
 The company rental agreements currently require a photo of the customer’s driver’s license, a credit/debit/prepaid card number, and customer contact information.

 Available scooters can be located by using the company app.
-The rental is initiated by tapping the “Ride” button on the app and then using the app to scan the QR code located between the handlebars of the scooter.
+The rental is initiated by tapping the “Ride” (or similar) button on the app and then using the app to scan the QR code located between the handlebars of the scooter.

 What are the basic requirements to rent a scooter?

-Both Bird and Lime currently rent to anyone age 18 or older, with a valid driver’s license and a credit, debit, or prepaid card.
+Most scooter companies currently rent to anyone age 18 or older, with a valid driver’s license and a credit, debit, or prepaid card.
 Users are instructed to wear a helmet and to familiarize themselves with riding and parking rules.

 What if I don't have a driver's license?